N1K340/CrewPackXP/README.md

 This is the first time I have coded a plugin, any feedback is welcome.
 Bug reports, please include the x-plane log.txt file in the main x-plane folder for the flight in question.

-Plugin is still a work in progress, to be considered as public beta.
+This plugin is still a work in progress, to be considered as public beta.
 Errors may exist.